 If your baby grows bored with the toys he has, introduce some new “toys” like a spatula or plastic spoon from the kitchen!
 Artie could be entertained by the most simple things at this age.
 He just loved experiencing new things!

 We had so much fun with Artie during these three months!
+It was the first way to end my baby’s first year!

 How I Felt